GiorgiaTortora/napari-roi-registration/README.md

 A Napari plugin for the registration of regions of interests (ROI) in a time lapse acquistion and processing of the intensity of the registered data.

-The widget uses user-defined labels, constructs a rectangular ROI around the label and registers the ROI in each time frame.

-Based on opencv registration functions.
+The ROI are defined by the use using labels layers.
 Registration of multiple ROIs is supported.

+The `Registration` widget uses the user-defined labels, constructs a rectangular ROI around them and registers the ROI in each time frame.
+The `Processing` widget measures the ROI displacements and extract the average intensity of the ROI, calculated the label area.
+The `Subtract background` widget subtracts a background on each frame, calculated as the mean intensity on a label layer.
+Tipically useful when ambient light affects the measurement.

 ----------------------------------